Knowing Worth and Worth KnowingWhat Support Groups Did For MeBy | Ad |

 As great as it was, there was still a deep and abiding hunger in me for something different and I had decided that if I just stayed focused on my family, I wouldn’t have a problem.
 That strategy was working well, or so I told myself.

 Growing up in the Mormon church, it was common to hear jokes about men like me.
-Everyone pretty much assumed that there weren’t any gay men in the Church and if there had been, they would have all eventually leave.
+Everyone pretty much assumed that there weren’t any gay men in the Church and if there had been, they would all eventually leave.
 There was no room for a same-sex attracted man who was determined to not let those feelings dominate his choices.

 Either you were secretly gay and on the verge of running off with a man or you were straight and you didn’t have any untoward feelings towards other men.
 This cultural landscape gave me little choice but to shove down my feelings of shame.
 I reasoned that I was completely alone and unique in the church and the best thing I could do was keep up appearances and never talk to a living soul about it.
 It worked pretty well, because I refused to talk to myself about it as well.